Lloyd Cole at Rough Trade East

 It would be easy to pass this semi-generic verdict off as the product of a generational gap, but listening to Dylan or McLean proves that there’s a lot more to the range besides what was presented at Rough Trade.
 The set wasn’t bad by any stretch of the imagination – Cole has an easy attitude onstage and his banter with the crowd is amusing.
 Perhaps it was just down to the song selection, but the experience wasn’t particularly memorable overall, just comfortable.

-For further information about Lloyd Cole and future events visit here.
+For further information and future events visit Lloyd Cole’s website here.

 Watch the video for Period Piece here: